Getting Married In Ecuador - Ecuador Wedding Guide

 - Main Religion: Roman Catholicism

 - New Year's Day - 1 January

 - Good Friday - two days before Easter Sunday

-- Good Saturday - day before Easter Sunday
+- Good Saturday - the day before Easter Sunday

-- Easter Sunday - varies between March or April
+- Easter Sunday - varies between March and April

 - International Workers Day - 1 May